 Often the last decision to buy one or another product is not done because of technical differences or monetary advantages.
 Rather buying decisions are made because the people behind the products are so nice, intelligent, helpful, or informative.
 When you have two products to choose from, your decision will often be a gut decision strongly influenced by your connection to the person(s) behind the product.

-Do you want to now how to grow a social audience to build your personal brand?
+Do you want to know how to grow a social audience and build your personal brand with free social traffic?
 Check out the ebook “The Social Traffic Code!”

 It is much easier to remember a person than a product.
 If you want to stay on peoples’ minds: Brand yourself and have people remember your products because they remember you.